-A "self-proving" will is one that comes with something extra: a sworn statement from the witnesses who watched the will-maker sign the will.
-In many states, probate courts will accept this statement as evidence that the will is valid.
-That eliminates the need, after the will-maker has died, for the witnesses to come to court and testify about watching the will being signed.
+A "self-proving" will is a will that comes with something extra: a sworn statement from the witnesses who watched the will-maker sign the will.
+In most states, probate courts will accept this statement as evidence that the will is valid.
+This eliminates the need, after the will-maker has died, for the witnesses to come to court and testify about watching the will being signed.

 If there's a dispute about the validity of a contract or a lease, the people whose signatures are on the document can take the stand and testify about whether or not their signature is genuine.
 But because a will doesn't have any legal effect until the person who signed it has died, that's not possible in probate court.
 There has to be another way to prove that a will is valid.

-That’s why witnesses are crucial to proving the validity of a will.
-After someone dies, and the will is submitted to the probate court, the court requires testimony from two adult witnesses that they:
+That's why witnesses are crucial to proving the validity of a will.
+After someone dies, and the will is submitted to the probate court, the court requires testimony from two adult witnesses that:

 Witnesses can usually convey their knowledge to the court either in the form of live testimony or in sworn written statements (affidavits), signed in front of a notary public.

-It can be troublesome (or impossible) to find the witnesses to a will and get them to either come to court or sign affidavits describing how they watched the will being signed—especially if the will was written many years before the death, as is common.
+It can be troublesome (or impossible) to find the witnesses to a will years or decades later, and get them to either come to court or to sign affidavits describing how they watched the will being signed those many years ago.

-That’s where the self-proving affidavit comes in.
-If a sworn statement from the witnesses is attached to the will, the witnesses won’t have to come to court and testify.
+That's where the self-proving affidavit comes in.
+If a sworn statement from the witnesses, made at the time the will is signed, is attached to the will, the witnesses won't have to come to court and testify.

 In most states, the statement must be notarized—that is, signed in front of a notary public, who also signs the document and stamps an official seal on it.
 A few states, however, allow witnesses to sign a statement "under penalty of perjury."
 A notary doesn't have to be present, but the witnesses state that they are making a truthful statement—and that if they aren't, they realize they are committing the crime of perjury, or lying under oath.